 - We approach the students with an open and positive attitude - We ensure predictable teacher behaviour.
 The students know where they stand, what is expected of them and what the limits are.
 We are clear and consistent ("do what you say and say what you do").
-All teachers react in the same way to ensure consistency across the school - We provide structure so that the students know what is coming (such as a visible daily schedule with a fixed sequence of activities) - ★ We exercise a positive control on behaviour to stimulate desired behaviour.
+All teachers react in the same way to ensure consistency across the school - We provide structure so that the students know what is coming (such as a visible daily schedule with a fixed sequence of activities) - We exercise a positive control on behaviour to stimulate desired behaviour.
 This means that there is more positive than negative feedback (ratio at least 4: 1) - We focus on positive reinforcement.
 If behaviour needs to be addressed this is done appropriately and in a small setting (away from the attention of other students as much as possible) - We are proactive.
 Because we know our students, we know in which situations they need our support.
 We examine in advance where the problems can arise and respond to them.
 We also make agreements in advance with those students who have difficulty in certain situations - We ensure that students are always under the supervision of a teacher, including when they are outside or when changing clothes for the PE lessons.
-In this way, students know there is always someone around who they can go to with questions or problems - We enable and invite both students and colleagues to participate in a safe manner - both physically and mentally - and anticipate and prevent threatening or unsafe situations - We assume that behaviour is learned and it is often not unwillingness but powerlessness.
-If students find it difficult to behave in a certain way, we examine what these students need and we teach them the necessary skills for achieving their goals.
+In this way, students know there is always someone around who they can go to with questions or problems way, we examine what these students need and we teach them the necessary skills for achieving their goals.
 In addition to social-emotional methods and our own expertise (such as a behaviour specialist and a child coach), we may also use external assistance